Open-CSP/FlexForm/README.md

 ### Changelog
+* 0.8.0.6.5 : Added markup cleaning for wstoken {T5575}.
+Added change for tokens when page is loaded.
 * 0.8.0.6.45: Fixed form time out (form can be shown for 2 hrs, then time-out).
 Changed username summary to [User:<username>] {T4989}
 * 0.8.0.6.4 : Removed warnings when run from CLI
 * 0.8.0.6.3 : added minlength option for input fields